xerolinux/XeroWiki/docs/distro.md

 Orca uses speech synthesis engines such as *eSpeak-NG* and supports refreshable braille devices via BRLTTY.
 It offers features like screen magnification, focus tracking, customizable verbosity, and flexible keybindings.
 Users can also personalize Orca through scripting and profiles.

-Adding Orca improves accessibility and ensures a better experience for those relying on screen readers.
+Adding Orca improves accessibility and ensures a better experience.

 ## Issues/Fixes